sindresorhus/refined-twitter-old/readme.md

 The new [mobile web](https://mobile.twitter.com) version of Twitter is much faster and better looking than the desktop one.
 When you open a link that would normally be to desktop Twitter, this extension redirects you to the mobile web version and makes it wider.

+I'm happy to receive feature requests.
+See [refined-github](https://github.com/sindresorhus/refined-github#highlights) for inspiration of the possibilities.

 ![](screenshot.png)